 (1) Installing a 12-month, mandatory ignition interlock device (IID), or

 (2) taking a traditional appeal to Georgia DDS by requesting a hearing before an administrative law judge for determination of whether your driving privileges should be suspended.
 DO NOT “guess” at which way to go, on this important aspect of your case.

 This hearing is a civil hearing, meaning that no CRIMINAL penalties can be imposed against you.
 The Office of State Administrative Hearings (OSAH) is Georgia’s administrative appeals office.
 What is at stake at the license suspension hearing is your ability to drive, and that ability is controlled by administrative license suspension laws in Georgia.

-Also, even if you took the state’s test, you will want to file a DDS appeal within 30 days, in order to get a FREE deposition of your arresting officer BEFORE the criminal case ever gets to trial or pretrial motions.
+Also, even if you took the state’s test, you would want to file a DDS appeal within 30 days, to get a FREE deposition of your arresting officer BEFORE the criminal case ever gets to trial or pretrial motions.

 If you lose the administrative hearing, the Georgia Department of Driver Services (DDS GA) can suspend your Georgia driver’s license.
 For non-resident licensees, GA DDS can take away your privilege to operate a motor vehicle on the highways of this state for a full year, if you are determined to have unlawfully refused implied consent testing.

 A second type of suspension occurs for those who submitted to implied consent testing and had a BAC level of 0.08 grams percent or more of alcohol, but you can almost always get an IMMEDIATE limited permit to drive for those who have submitted to testing but were over the legal limit.Finding a DUI Attorney Sandy Springs GA Traffic Ticket Lawyer